Azure/blackbelt-aks-hackfest/labs/day1-labs/03-create-aks-cluster.md

     }
     ]

-    # grab the name from the results above and set to a variable
+    # copy the name from the results above and set to a variable

-    NAME=ODL-aks-v2-gbb-8386
+    NAME=

     # We need to use a different cluster name, as sometimes the name in the group list has an underscore, and only dashes are permitted